 The records of the Undergraduate Academic Ethics Board shall be held in the Office of the Dean of Student Life.

-- If formal charges have not been brought against an accused student within three months or within the first month of the fall semester for charges carried over from the previous academic year, then any references to the accusation(s) shall be eliminated from all files into which they had been placed.
+- It is strongly encouraged that if formal charges have not been brought against an accused student within three months or within the first month of the fall semester for charges carried over from the previous academic year, then any references to the accusation(s) shall be eliminated from all files into which they had been placed.

 - A case file concerning an accused student shall be retained for seven (7) years after that student graduates or otherwise leaves the University.

 Summary of Procedures for Responding to Infractions of the Academic Ethics Code

 Violations of academic ethics include, but are not limited to: cheating, plagiarism; submitting the same or substantially similar work to satisfy the requirements of more than one course without permission; submitting as one's own the same or substantially similar work of another; knowingly furnishing false information to any agent of the University for inclusion in academic records; falsification, forgery, alteration, destruction or misuse of official University documents or seal.

 Faculty members and teaching assistants have a responsibility to act in accordance with the ethics code in all cases of suspected violations of academic ethics.
 Students have a responsibility to report suspected violations of the ethics code to the professor in charge of the course or to the Ethics Board.

 The Associate Dean of Student Life in Mattin Suite 210, 410-516-8208, is the liaison for the Ethics Board.
 If a student is suspected of a violation of academic ethics, the professor in charge of the course must contact the liaison for the Ethics Board to determine whether the student has a record of a previous violation of academic ethics.
 The professor will review the evidence with the student.
 If the professor believes that a violation of academic ethics has occurred, the professor may